Are you looking for a collection of working from home tips and tricks?

 Now that you’ve created a workspace and storage for your supplies, it’s time to set regular work hours for yourself.
 Doing so ensures you’ll actually “show up to the office” and put in the hours you need to in order to do your work.

-You can choose whatever work hours or combinations you’d like, just make sure they are consistent with your line of work.
+You can choose whatever work hours or combinations you’d like, but make sure your hours are consistent with your line of work.
 For example, if you need to make outside phone calls to clients and vendors during traditional office hours, you’d probably want to work somewhere between the hours of 8 A.M. and 6 P.M.

-You may want to schedule these work hours directly into your personal calendar or shared family calendar so it is crystal clear as to when you are working.
+You may want to schedule these work hours directly into your personal calendar or shared family calendar so it is crystal clear as to when you are working, and when you’re not.

 Establish a dedicated work routine.